AMLResearchProject/all-classifiers-2019/Python/Augmentation/README.md

  $ sh setup.sh
 ```

+&nbsp;

 ## Sort your dataset
 The ALL IDB_1 dataset is the one used in this tutorial.
 In this dataset there were 49 negative and 59 positive.
 To make this even I removed 10 images from the positive dataset.
 From here I removed a further 10 images per class for testing further on in the tutorial and for the purpose of demos etc. In my case I ended up with 20 test images (10 pos/10 neg) and 39 images per class ready for augmentation.
 Place the original images that you wish to augment into the __Model/Data/0__ & __Model/Data/1__.
 Using this program I was able to create a dataset of __624__ positive and __624__ negative augmented images.

-You are now ready to move onto starting your Jupyter Notebook server!
+You are now ready to move onto starting your Jupyter Notebook server or run the local program!

+&nbsp;

 ## Jupyter Notebook
 You need to make sure you have Jupyter Notebook installed, you can use the following commands to install Jupyter, if you are unsure if you have it installed you can run the commands and it will tell you if you already have it installed and exit the download.